Which 7 English passive constructions are useful?

 “After months of hard work, he finally got promoted to CEO.”

 Some verbs known as complement-taking predicates are often followed by a ‘that’ clause instead of the more simple noun-phrase object.
 When passivised, however, complement-taking verbs such as ‘think’ or ‘understand’ must instead be followed by an infinitive clause using ‘to’ – such as ‘I’m thought to be interesting’.
 Likewise, and as the following table demonstrates, verbs such as ‘help’ or ‘make’ that are ordinarily followed by a bare infinitive (a verb in its base form without ‘to’) must be followed with an infinitive clause using ‘to’ when in the passive:

 Finally, some reporting verbs such as ‘believe’, ‘claim’, ‘consider’ and ‘think’ are also able to be used in passive constructions with the empty pronoun ‘it’ as the subject of the clause.
 Expressions such as ‘It is claimed that…’ or ‘It is thought that…’ are in fact fairly common in academic writing.
 As such, these structures may be useful to learn and remember when using the passive in academic contexts.

-Now that we’ve completed our third lesson on passive constructions, first complete the Lesson 3 activities and then continue on to the fourth and final lesson on this topic.
-In Lesson 4, we’ll discuss the five most common passive errors that students have a tendency to make.
+Now that we’ve completed our third chapter on passive constructions, first complete the Chapter 3 activities and then continue on to the fourth and final lesson on this topic.
+In Chapter 4, we’ll discuss the five most common passive errors that students have a tendency to make.